Media Rating Council: Nielsen rating controversy

 In 2004, Nielsen made updates to its method of measuring television ratings, switching over to "local people meters" in an effort to improve the accuracy of ratings.
 The new method went through the MRC's accreditation process, including an audit by accounting firm Ernst & Young.
-Based on the audit, MRC decided on May 28, 2004, to deny accreditation, while praising the overall idea and distinguishing itself from the Don't Count Us Coalition, a set of sharp critics of the new methodology.
+Based on the audit, MRC decided on May 28, 2004, to deny accreditation, while praising the overall idea and distinguishing itself from the Don't Count Us Out Coalition, a set of sharp critics of the new methodology.
 Nielsen had delayed the rollout of the changes in New York from April 8 to June 3, but decided to continue with the (delayed) rollout, rolling out to New York on June 3, Los Angeles on July 8, and Chicago on August 5.

 In June, the MRC urged media companies to stop the public relations campaign against Nielsen.
 After the Los Angeles Times published parts of the leaked confidential audit, the New York Times reported that the MRC was investigating the source of the leak.

 Viewability standard

-The MRC was part of efforts to push towards a standard for counting ad impressions only if a reasonable fraction of the ad content appears on the user's screen for a sufficiently long period of time - a quality called "viewability".
+The MRC was part of efforts to push towards a standard for counting ad impressions only if a reasonable fraction of the ad content appears on the user's screen for a sufficiently long period of time – a quality called "viewability".
 The push was resisted by web properties that counted ads as viewed that did not appear on the screen and were not actually seen.

 MRC issued its first audit advisory for viewable impressions on November 14, 2012.
 Starting 2013, all MRC-accredited researchers and analytics vendors were to begin counting only viewable ad impressions.

 On June 30, 2014, the MRC published Version 1.0 (Final) of its Viewable Ad Impression Measurement Guidelines.

 MRC released interim guidance on mobile viewable impressions on May 4, 2015, The final version of the guidelines was published on June 28, 2016.

 In October 2016, it was announced that the Media Rating Council had revoked accreditation for two products of Google's Doubleclick for Publishers, namely the mobile web impression measurement and viewability metrics, for missing the one-month compliance deadline with the updated viewability standards announced by the MRC.
 However, Google intended to update its metrics to requalify for MRC accreditation soon.

 In February 2017, under pressure from advertisers seeking validation of reported viewability metrics, both Facebook and YouTube announced that they would apply for MRC accreditation for their ad measurement (and get audited in the process).